Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 April 13th 2022 v1.55d

-- Adds Drunk as a condition effecting all rolls.
+- Improved conditions calculation when Prone is selected and added Drunk as a condition effecting all rolls.
+- All Conditions now cap at -30 modifier
-- Fixed Carouser RT results not displaying properly
+- Fixed Carouser talent RT results not displaying properly
+- Separate Psychology section added to Core Stats tab

 April 6th 2022 v1.55c